danielvartan/netlogo-actions/README.md

 ## Overview

-This repository provides [GitHub Actions](https://github.com/features/actions) for running [NetLogo](https://ccl.northwestern.edu/netlogo/) simulations.
-You can use it to automate testing and execution of NetLogo models within GitHub workflows.
+`netlogo-actions` is a collection of [GitHub Actions](https://github.com/features/actions) designed to simplify the setup and execution of [NetLogo](https://ccl.northwestern.edu/netlogo/) models within GitHub workflows.

+These actions enable researchers and developers to automate NetLogo installation, run simulations, and integrate NetLogo with other tools such as [Quarto](https://quarto.org/) and [`logolink`](https://danielvartan.github.io/logolink/).
+By using these actions, users can streamline computational modeling workflows, enhance reproducibility, and efficiently manage complex simulations in a CI/CD environment.

 Currently, the repository includes only the [`setup-netlogo`](setup/action.yaml) action, which installs NetLogo on the runner machine.
 See the [`examples`](examples) directory for workflow examples.
 You can also see `setup-netlogo` in action by checking this repository's [actions](https://github.com/danielvartan/netlogo-actions/actions) page.